 Shadowing and User Interviews.
 I spoke to elderly people and their families.
 Here are few insights from the interviews that validated our assumptions and helped us understand the user.
 The first 3 are the elderly personas and the next 3 are the family members of the elderly.

 System Diagram Based on Research Insights

 Interacting with users and empathizing with them helped us in formulating our linkage system diagram.
 We defined that the elderly would need an efficient less tech savvy device and the family members would need a mobile app which has device compatible features which can be quickly accessed.
-We strived to solve some of the problems mentioned in the above user quotes
+We strive to solve some of the problems mentioned in the above user quotes.

 Mobile App + Wearable Device

 The upcoming reminders, alerts, messages on the dashboard of the app show up on the wearable screen as transient reminders.
 The reminders set on the mobile app show up on the wearable as audio visual notifications.
 The family members and elderly can chat using the messages feature.
 Messages sent from the mobile app can be heard or read on the wearable.
 Audio reply can be sent from the wearable.